IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

 As the user interacts with the control the visual appearance is updated to give immediate feedback.
 Once the editor loses focus, a value-dependent positive or negative pattern is applied to the control, along with adding the appropriate currency sign.

-The `igCurrencyEditor` control exposes a rich client-side API, which may be configured to work with any server technology.
-While the Ignite UI™ controls are server-agnostic, the control does feature wrappers specific for the Microsoft® ASP.NET MVC Framework to configure the control with the .NET™ language of your choice.

-The `igCurrencyEditor` control may be extensively styled giving you an opportunity to provide a completely different look and feel for the control as opposed to the default style.
-Styling options include using your own styles as well as styles from jQuery UI’s ThemeRoller.

 Figure 1: The `igCurrencyEditor` formatted for American currency

 ![](images/igCurrencyEditor_Overview.png)